preludejs/array/Readme.md

   Returns value at `index`.

-  Throws {TypeError} if index is out of bounds.
+  Throws {Error} if index is out of bounds.

 * `bounded: <T>(values: T[], index: number) => T`